 It’s a common issue, and it’s the result of some basic cultural misunderstandings.
-Latin American business people dress and speak formally, greet with hugs not handshakes, and expect business meetings to start with pictures of family and stories of children.
-In this situation, the lack of formal attire would suggest you didn’t take the client’s business seriously.
+Latin American businesspeople dress and speak formally, greet with hugs, not handshakes, and expect business meetings to start with pictures of children, families, and stories.
+The lack of formal attire would suggest you didn’t take the client’s business seriously in this situation.
 The handshake feels like more of an insult than a greeting, and the absence of familial chitchat suggests that you’re more interested in his money than him.
 And you’ve left with money on the table and further from your goal than when you walked into the office.

 When your business is ready to expand its reach into Latin America, business process outsourcing (BPO) companies can help.
 They provide an invaluable service, offering all types of companies the support they need to streamline their operations.
-When it comes to call center BPO companies, Mexico, among other countries, offers a tremendous amount of potential to businesses looking to expand to Latin America, but to keep that business, your team must understand some basics of Latin American business culture.
+When it comes to Call Center BPO companies, Mexico, among other countries, offers a tremendous amount of potential to businesses looking to expand to Latin America.
+Still, to keep that business, your team must understand some basics of Latin American business culture.

 Respect Professional Titles and Accomplishments

-While business relationships in the US may seem informal, in Latin America, business is conducted professionally, and it is good form to address colleagues and partners by their professional titles.
+While business relationships in the US may seem informal, business is conducted professionally in Latin America.
+It is a good form to address colleagues and partners by their professional titles.
 For example, if a business partner is a vice president of sales at his company, addressing him as “Vice President” before his last name is a sign of respect.
-Don’t assume you’re on a first name basis with your Latin American business associate, and expect to hear them address you by a formal title.
+Please don’t assume you’re on a first-name basis with your Latin American business associate and expect to hear them address you by a formal title.

 Balance Warmth and Expressiveness With Formality